shellrow/tracert/README.md

 netsh advfirewall firewall add rule name="All ICMP v4" dir=in action=allow protocol=icmpv4:any,any
 netsh advfirewall firewall add rule name="All ICMP v6" dir=in action=allow protocol=icmpv6:any,any
 ```

+## Additional Notes
+This library requires the ability to create raw sockets.
+Execute with administrator privileges.